quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 {{truncated-values-ex}}.

 ~~~~~~~~
-// both the full raw value and its length are present
+// both the content's value and its length are present
 // (length is redundant)
 {
-    "raw_length": 5,
+    "content_length": 5,
-    "raw": "051428abff"
+    "content": "051428abff"
 }

-// only the raw value is present, indicating it
+// only the content value is present, indicating it
-// represents the fields full value the byte
+// represents the content's full value.
+The byte
-// length is obtained by calculating raw.length / 2
+// length is obtained by calculating content.length / 2
 {
-    "raw": "051428abff"
+    "content": "051428abff"
 }

-// only the length field is present, meaning the
+// only the length is present, meaning the value
-// value was omitted
+// was omitted
 {
-    "raw_length": 5,
+    "content_length": 5,
 }

-// both fields are present and the lengths do not match:
+// both value and length are present, but the lengths
-// the value was truncated to the first three bytes.
+// do not match: the value was truncated to
+// the first three bytes.
 {
-    "raw_length": 5,
+    "content_length": 5,
-    "raw": "051428"
+    "content": "051428"
 }
 ~~~~~~~~
 {: #truncated-values-ex title="Example for serializing truncated